Everything That Will Happen Has Already Happened: Plot

 Alice, a university student from Eastern Europe, travels to New York City to work on her dissertation, which consists of a series of short films.
 She stays in a friend’s apartment, but when her internet connection goes out, she encounters a man on the building’s rooftop who appears to be contemplating suicide.
 He explains that he often stands on ledges of rooftops to feel alive, but he never reveals his real name, using different identities instead.
 As Alice and the man engage in intellectual discussions about current events, life, the past and the future, they develop a deep connection and fall for each other.
 They visit locations around New York, including the World’s Fair in Queens, while continuing their philosophical conversations.
 In the end, Alice leaves New York but decides to return, ultimately moving to the city after the man reveals his name.

 Production

 The film was produced on a no-budget basis, with Nikolic forming a co-op with key filmmakers.
 Supported by a small benefactor, the project came to life through service deals and global collaboration.
 Filmmakers from around the world contributed short films that aligned with the central theme while maintaining creative control over their respective shorts.
 The New York portion was shot in one week with three Red cameras.
 The global shorts were contributed over time, some shot with small crews, others evolving into larger productions.
-One of the shorts was directed remotely over Zoom, with a crew of thirty, despite local blackouts.